rzzzwilson/cli_input/README.rst

     Enter the smoothing function (None, Adaptive or Exponential):

-It's a pain for the user to type in `Adaptive`, for example, and we usually allow the user to type the first character with case being ignored.
+It's a pain for the user to type in 'Adaptive', for example, and we usually allow the user to type the first character with case being ignored.
 But what if the choices are *many* and the first letter isn't enough?
 It would be nice if we let the user enter as many characters **as necessary** to make the selection.
 So a